Artur Doshchyn

 Working papers

-I document that future returns on dry-bulk ships are strongly predictable and negatively related to current ship earnings, prices, and investment during recessions, but are not forecastable otherwise.
-Empirical evidence points against standard behavioural and risk-based explanations of return predictability.
-I argue that predictability in recessions arises due to liquidity constraints.
+Using the context of the dry-bulk shipping industry, I document that future returns on real assets are strongly predictable and negatively related to current asset prices, earnings, and investment during recessions.
+However, there is no such relationship outside recessions.
+This asymmetry points against existing explanations of return predictability, such as predictable boom-bust cycles arising from firms overreacting in good times.
+Instead, I argue that predictability arises in recessions due to liquidity constraints and limits to arbitrage.
 When cash flows evaporate, distressed firms are forced to sell assets to their liquidity-constrained peers, resulting in falling prices and rising expected returns for buyers.
-This theory is consistent with narratives from industry practitioners, and the observation that auction sales of distressed ships are significantly more frequent in recessions.
+This theory is corroborated by narratives from industry practitioners and dynamics of forced auction sales.
+Considering that shipping is virtually a model case of a competitive industry operating large and expensive assets, the results likely generalise to other capital-intensive sectors of the economy.

 Work in progress